Get an annual AARP membership for only $12. Limited time offer.

 Quality of Care

-To be a certified Medicare/Medicaid provider, a nursing home must meet 150 requirements ranging from safe storage of food to protecting residents from physical and mental abuse.
+To be a certified Medicare/Medicaid provider, a nursing home must meet 150 requirements ranging from safe food storage to protecting residents from physical and mental abuse.
 The State Survey Agency performs an inspection to rate the nursing home on these requirements.
 Ask to see a copy of this inspection report.

 • Will you get a copy of your care plan?
 Your care plan is based on your health information and must be assessed in the first 14 days and at least every 90 days thereafter.